minmus-9/lysp/README.md

 # Python LISP: Solution In Search Of A Problem

 OH NO!
 Another &^%ing LISP written in Python??!
-Yeah, and its name even has a %^#%$ `P` and a &^@&^ `Y` in it.
+Yeah, and its name even has a `P` and a &^@&^ `Y` in it.

-This one is a little different from the others I've studied in that it
+This one is different from the others I've studied in that it:

-- was written for the explicit purpose of getting through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below), and
+- Has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs),

-- has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs).
+- Has first-class continuations of unlimited extent

-It supports first-class continuations of unlimited extent via `call/cc` and also has proper tail-call support for unlimited tail
+- Has tail-call support

-recursion:
+- Was written for the explicit purpose of getting through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)

 ```
 (define (loop f)